-We support Aotearoa's drive toward a carbon zero future and have confidence that innovative, new zero carbon gases like hydrogen and biogas will see gas continuing to play an important role in our country's energy mix.
+We support New Zealand's drive toward a carbon zero future and have confidence that innovative, new zero carbon gases like hydrogen and biogas will see gas continuing to play an important role in our country's energy mix.

 The report made a number of recommendations for the Government to consider and some of these may have an impact on gas use in Kiwi homes.